-To ballpark it, I recommend a minimum of 200 hours (~4 hours per week for one year) of volunteering or working in health care settings at time of application, including at least 50 hours of shadowing or working closely with physicians and surgeons.
-At least one of the people you shadow should be a primary care physician in pediatrics, family practice or internal medicine.
+To ballpark it, I recommend a minimum of 200 hours (~4 hours per week for one year) of volunteering or working in health care settings at time of application, including at least 50 hours of shadowing or working closely with doctors.
+At least one of the people you shadow should be a primary care physician, specializing in pediatrics, family practice or internal medicine.

-It's important to show commitment in your activities, to continue volunteering, working or research assisting for at least a year.
+Whatever you choose, it's important to show dedication, to continue volunteering, working or research assisting for at least a year.

-Be sure to keep a detailed record of the setting, hours, activities, contact information for someone who can verify, and reflections on what you felt, thought and learned.
+Be sure to record the name of the setting, hours, activities, contact information for someone who can verify, stories about events, and reflections on what you think feel and learn.